 Dear members and friends,

-I would like to use this space to update and encourage further understanding of the proposal to move/alter the Ebenezer Crocker House at 49 Putnam Avenue.
+I would like to use this space to encourage further understanding of the proposal to move/alter the Ebenezer Crocker House at 49 Putnam Avenue.
 The history of this house and the Crocker family is a cornerstone of Cotuit's beginnings.
 Our website is loaded with information.
-The Historical Homes of Cotuit page has an informative write up about the Ebenezer Crocker House by way of the interactive map.
+The Historical Homes of Cotuit page has an informative write up about the Ebenezer Crocker House by way of an interactive map.
 Moving the house will downgrade its historical status.
 According to the Massachusetts Historical Commission, Cotuit would lose an individually listed property on the National Register.
-HSSC's focus is preserving history.
-We strongly oppose moving or altering the Ebenezer Crocker House at 49 Putnam Avenue in any way.

-Read David Churbuck's informative blog "Historic Preservation of Cotuit: What’s Next?" churbuck.com
+David Churbuck has an informative blog called "Historic Preservation of Cotuit: What’s Next?" at churbuck.com

-To read letters written in opposition, click link below
+To read letters commenting on the issue, click link below

 \Public Documents\Planning and Development\Board/Committee/Commission\Barnstable Historical Commission (BHC)\2025 Meetings\08/19/2025\49 Putnam Avenue\Public Comment